 First, you must always provide a citation for your source in a footnote.

 Second, make sure that you make clear exactly what you have borrowed.
-It is generally assumed that a footnote refers to a single sentence; if you use .
-If you use a single footnote for more than a single sentence, you should usually make this clear. in in the text, when you summarize material, you should usually explicitly state that the statement you made is (for example, "Benjamin Elman has shown ..." or "Benjamin Elman has argued ...").
+It is generally assumed that a footnote refers to a single sentence; if you use a single footnote for more than a single sentence, you should usually make this clear in the text.

 There are good scholarly reasons for this.
 As an undergraduate or graduate student, you have not done the research necessary to be an expert in, for example, the history of sixteenth-century China, nor are you expected to have such expertise.
-Thus if you make a statement that is not based on your own expertise on your own research but rather a secondary source, then you must explain why that is true.
+Thus if you make a statement that is not based on your own research in your own area of expertise, but rather a secondary source, then you must explain why that is true.
 That is, any time you use research, citing your sources gives the reader a basis to judge your statement.

 Again, not citing a source leaves you open to the charge of the most serious form of plagiarism.